 Visiting the Woods

-The Birdwalks take place during the May migration and the September migration.
+Birdwalks through the woods are scheduled during the May and the September migration.
 Come walk with us at 8:30 am.
-We will meet at the George Washington Statue on Pilgrim Road.
+We meet at the George Washington Statue on Pilgrim Road.
+Check our Calendar for the dates.

 Volunteering in the Woods